 If your spouse became incapacitated, died, or you divorced, the court may award custody of your stepchild to a relative, family member, or even a parent who has never been part of your child’s life.
 You could be prevented from ever seeing your stepchild again.
 Through stepparent adoption, your legal relationship with your child will align with your day-to-day reality: a normal parent-child relationship.

 Here’s what you should know about stepparent adoptions:

 - Stepparents adopting a stepchild is one of the most common forms of adoption.

 - Stepparent adoption means the stepparent is fully responsible for the child.

-- The non-custodial parent no longer has any legal rights for the child after the adoption.
+- The non-custodial parent no longer has any legal rights and responsibilities for the child after the adoption.

 Navigating Birth Parent Rights as an Adopting Step-Parent

-Before you can proceed with adoption, the court will need to know that the birth parent is willing to waive his or her rights.
-In a case where it is clear the birth parent is unfit, the court may issue an order terminating parental rights.
-We will determine whether there are barriers to adoption and will help with necessary legal measures.
+Before you can proceed with adoption process, the court will need to know that the birth parent is willing to waive his or her rights.
+In a case where it is clear the biological parent is unfit, the court may issue an order terminating parental rights.
+We will determine whether there are barriers to adoption and will help with necessary legal measures to have your case filed with the court.
 It is our goal to protect families.

 Call 415-789-5881 or contact us online to schedule a consultation to discuss the appropriate first steps in your case.
 If your spouse, the parent, has already become incapacitated, time is of the essence!